babdulhakim2/document-classification-and-extraction/README.md

-# Document Classification & Extraction (Prototype)
+# Document Classification & Extraction

-Minimal prototype to upload files, categorise into predefined classes, and extract key entities using LLMs via OpenRouter.
-Built for speed, clarity, and robustness without unnecessary complexity.
+Minimal prototype to upload files, categorise into predefined classes with a focus of on fraud prevention , and extract key entities using LLMs via OpenRouter.
+Built for speed, clarity, and robustness.

 ## Run